anishmoktan/aws_dev_cert/Practice_2.md

 #### Your company is planning to use the Simple Storage Service to host objects that will be accessed by users.
 There is a speculation that there would be roughly 6000 GET requests per second.
 Which of the following could be used to ensure optimal performance?
 - Use a CloudFront distribution in front of the S3 bucket :you can use CloudFront to give the objects to the user and cache them at the Edge locations so that the requests on the bucket are reduced.
 - Enable S3 Transfer Acceleration: it can speed up content transfers to and from Amazon S3 by as much as 50-500% for long-distance transfer of larger objects.

+#### A company has a Cloudformation template that is used to create a huge list of resources.
+It creates a VPC, subnets, EC2 Instances, Autoscaling Groups, Load Balancers etc. Which of the following should be considered when designing such Cloudformation templates?

+A. Ensure to create one entire stack from the template.
+B. Look towards breaking the templates into smaller manageable templates.
+C. Package the templates together and use the cloudformation deploy command.
+D. Package the templates together and use the cloudformation package command.

+- Answer - B: As your infrastructure grows, common patterns can emerge in which you declare the same components in each of your templates.
+You can separate out these common components and create dedicated templates for them.
+That way, you can mix and match different templates but use nested stacks to create a single, unified stack.
+Nested stacks are stacks that create other stacks.
+To create nested stacks, use the AWS::CloudFormation::Stack resource in your template to reference other templates.